ACP Fabrication or Fitting

 2. Vertical Grooving Manual

-These type routers are consist of a moving arm with a circular blade/bit.
-Fix the sheet on a vertical supported plate, set the grooving depth by setting the wheel.
+These type of routers are consist of a moving arm with a circular blade/bit.
+Fix the sheet on a vertical supporting plate, and set the grooving depth by setting the wheel.
 The plate should be flat and free from dents to find uniform routing.